Deploy your first CorDapp

 kldbridge executable.
 For example, if you're running on macOS the executable will be available in the

-The bridge only has a single flag -
+The bridge requires a single environment variable -

 You're looking for a successful connection back to the Kaleido-hosted bridge service.
 If the connection succeeds, you should see a similar output in the terminal: